 Toasted Poppyseed Kilz Chalk Paint

 This color is absolutely stunning!
-It’s a perfect neutral gray / charcoal color.
-For good coverage of the orange furniture, two coats were required, plus touch ups.
+It's a perfect neutral gray / charcoal color.
+For excellent coverage of the orange furniture, two coats were required, plus touch ups.

 As do other chalk paints, this paint has a fast drying time of ~30 minutes after applying.

 The first time I used this several months back on my basement cabinets, it was VERY grainy to the touch.
-I followed all of the directions for use on the can, but it was just kind of a mess.
+I followed all of the directions for use on the can, but it was just kind of a mess with a lot of grit.

 This time, I did not experience the grainy quality like I did before.
-It was quite smooth.
+It was quite smooth with a matte finish.
 BUT, it did appear a bit streaky in nature.

 To be honest, for this particular piece of furniture, I do not mind the slight streaked look.
 It almost gives it a little more character!